 Probably not one of the first options that spring to mind, but very worth considering if you’d like something on the quirky side that is durable and can come in a variety of colors.

 Recycled glass tiles for floors are often made from glass waste like empty bottles, glasses and even broken windows.
-They can be turned into pretty, inexpensive flooring that otherwise would have ended up in landfill and unable to biodegrade.
+They can be turned into pretty mosaic tiles that make for an inexpensive flooring option that otherwise would have ended up in landfill and unable to biodegrade.

 Traditionalists will want to look to hardwood flooring as recommended by the experts at woodfloors-farnham.co.uk which is made from a constantly renewable resource.